openmobilityfoundation/mobility-data-specification/geography/examples/README.md

 **File with full geometry**: [`geographies.json`](geographies.json)

-**GeoJSON sample to view all geometries together in a preview**: [`geographies.geojson`](geographies.geojson) Note this file is just for your reference to generate a preview on Github.
-It is not part of the spec.
+**GeoJSON sample to view all geometries together in a preview**: [`geographies.geojson`](geographies.geojson)

+_Note GeoJSON example files are just for your reference and to generate a preview on Github.
+The GeoJSON files alone are not part of MDS._

 ## Municipal Boundary